Predict+Optimize Problem in Renewable Energy Scheduling: Introduction

-More recently, researchers have started to address these types of problem more holistically in an emerging research field known as \emph{Predict+Optimize}, where forecasting and optimization are not treated as isolated tasks, but their interaction is taken into account.
-Using this approach, forecasts are chosen or evaluated through their contribution to the actual downstream cost of the optimization problem, in preference to arbitrary measures of forecast quality, such as MAE, RMSE, or CRPS. \citet{ijcai2021p610} give an overview of methods of this type. \citet{elmachtoub2020decision} develop a specialized algorithm to build decision trees directly for the true optimization target, and \citet{elmachtoub2022smart} develop a differentiable surrogate for the true optimization target. \citet{mandi2020smart} extend this framework to discrete optimization and \citet{demirovic2020dynamic} develop an alternative solution for dynamic programming.
+\citet{elmachtoub2020decision} develop a specialized algorithm to build decision trees directly for the true optimization target, and \citet{elmachtoub2022smart} develop a differentiable surrogate for the true optimization target. \citet{mandi2020smart} extend this framework to discrete optimization and \citet{demirovic2020dynamic} develop an alternative solution for dynamic programming.
 Other approaches aim to build end-to-end systems where no intermediary forecasting is needed.
 For example, \citet{donti2017task} build an end-to-end model in the form of a neural network that optimizes for the loss of a stochastic optimization problem, and \citet{gao2021online} build an end-to-end system using imitation learning for scheduling of a microgrid.

 A lot of research in these areas has focused on energy production and consumption.
-In addition to classical work on forecasting, e.g., energy demand \cite{Dudek20222879}, renewable power production \cite{Khodayar20214713,Wen20201134,Ak20161734,Quan2014303}, or energy price \cite{Hu2020612}, there is an increasing body of work on machine learning systems that integrate prediction and optimization via customized loss functions, e.g., using boosted regression trees and neural networks \cite{Li20182508,Han20215294,Stratigakos2021,Zhang2022,stratigakos2022prescriptive}.
+In addition to classical work on forecasting, e.g., energy demand \cite{Dudek20222879}, renewable power production \cite{liao2021windgmmn,zhang2022very,liu2021bidirectional}, or energy price \cite{Hu2020612}, there is an increasing body of work on machine learning systems that integrate prediction and optimization via customized loss functions, e.g., using gradient boosted regression trees (GBRTs) and neural networks (NNs) \cite{Li20182508,Han20215294,Stratigakos2021,Zhang2022,stratigakos2022prescriptive}.
 Other research has used meta-optimization, in which an outer optimization loop is added to a Predict+Optimize pipeline, such as in \citet{Carriere20196933}, and with methods to keep computational cost manageable, such as Lagrangian relaxation \cite{Chen20223104} or simplified linear programs \cite{Munoz20203753}.
+Because optimization and forecasting are both difficult problems in their own right, the combined complexity of Predict+Optimize models in the literature may not be applicable to real-world problems.
+It may be that the combined problem requires simply specified problem instances, or that computation time is prohibitively long.
+Realistic problems require both a real-world data set and complex optimization.
+In this regard, there is a lack of problems from which to systematically determine the state of the art in this field of research.